hack4impact-uiuc/nnb-backend-v2/backend-v2.md

 | media       | [Media]  | Optional | See Media parameters below                   | `[ <Media>, ... ]`
 | story_ids   | [number] | Optional | ids of stories to this POI will belong to*   | `[21, 23]`

-*Stories with given ids not gauranteed to exist.
-The `story_id`s specified will replace the stories the POI was in before, i.e. the POI will end up being in just the stories corresponding to the given `story_ids`, regardless of the stories it was in before
+*Stories with given ids not guaranteed to exist.
+The specified `story_id`s will replace the stories the POI was in before, i.e. the POI will end up being in just the stories corresponding to the given `story_ids`, regardless of the stories it was in before

 **Link Parameters**